Story written by Franklin Rayeski – Please do not use without crediting me

 “Eylar Manette Ayis,” he bowed, “I am so humbled to be in your beautiful presence.”
 He knew all the right words to compliment the maiden.
 Her cheeks lit ablaze and she could barely contain her content.
 “My dear, Marie Annette, I need you and your artistry.
 See, I am a business man with no business.
 After seeing your performance, I had a spectacular vision of a business: a whole stage and you to dancing on it in front of thousands!”

 “Do not worry, my doll,” he softly explained, “I have all the means, but, until now, have had no ends.
-You will be able to dance in front of thousands, like you did as I walked in here.
+You will be able to dance in front of thousands, in the same fashion as you did when I walked in here.
 I will pay for all the sets and costumes and stage.
 I will handle attracting a crowd—I may hire an artist to paint you for a poster.
 And, where better to have you perform than where you first started?”
 He gestured towards the worn out stage.

 “No, no,” she smiled, appreciating the idea, “that’s all well and good, but this stage is ready to fall apart.
 Not to mention I’ve been cleaning her for years and she still is as grimy as ever.
 How would this be flattering to anyone?”
 He smiled again.